 Why is it important to have a family mission statement?

-Entitlement, loss of empathy, and constant fights against screens and sugar make parenting harder than ever.
+Entitlement, lack of empathy, and digital devices make parenting harder than ever.
 It’s easy to get lost in today’s hyperactive world.

 This post contains affiliate links, and we may earn a commission at no cost to you.
 See our disclaimer for more.